 1 ocular off a broken b&l stereozoom (variable, don't spend much)

-Total estimated cost ~80ish dollars, depending.
-That is sort of a lot for an improvised solution, but given what a commercial one costs (eg https://www.martinmicroscope.com/produc ... icroscope/
+Total estimated cost ~100ish dollars, depending.
+That is sort of a lot for a self-made solution, but given what a commercial one costs (eg https://www.martinmicroscope.com/produc ... icroscope/

 They fit perfectly in the trinoc port.
-Also conveniently, the inner diameter of 25mm is just about the diameter of a standard c-mount.
-A standard c-mount to m42 adapter almost fits right inside.
+Also conveniently, the inner diameter of 25mm is just about the diameter of a male c-mount thread.
+A standard male c-mount to m42 adapter almost fits right inside.

-A bit of JB-weld and they're stuck together forever, and you can now attach stanard m42 spacers and dslr adapters to the port.
-You'll typically need a male-male m42 adapter as well to get the threads aligned right, as most m42 dslr adapters accept a male m42 thread.
+A bit of JB-weld and they're stuck together forever, and you can now attach standard m42 spacers and dslr adapters to the port.
+You'll need to add the male-male m42 adapter here to get male M42 threads facing up (as most m42 dslr adapters accept a male m42 thread.)

 All you need now is a convenient way to hold an eyepiece in the middle of those spacers.
 As it turns out, the ocular off a b&l stereozoom microscope--any stereozoom, 1-7--fits perfectly inside a standard m42 spacer, well enough that you can just let it sit in there and not further secure it even for a microscope with a tilting base.

 So just attach an appropriate length of m42 spacers between these two parts.
-It is about 5 inches, but you can tell you have it right when the image in the eyepiece is in focus.
-I found I got close enough by using normal spacers, but it could be improved by adding a helicoid for fine-tuning, as it is pretty sensitive to getting this length correct.
+It needs to be about 5 inches from the base to the ocular, but you can tell you have it right by getting a nice bright subject under your scope in sharp focus, putting an eyepiece in the ocular and adjusting the length until the image in the eyepiece is in focus.
+I found I got close enough by using normal spacers, but it could probably be improved by adding a helicoid for fine-tuning, as it is pretty sensitive to getting this length correct.

-Yup, it's awfully tall, but it doesn't seem to have any problem being tilted a bunch.
+The end result looks awfully tall, but it doesn't seem to have any problem with being tilted, and the vibrations aren't too bad.

 I suspect the trick with b&l oculars inside m42 spacers should be useful in a number of cases where original adapters are unavailable or expensive.